Sina Weibo skyrockets in debut, sweeping aside censorship concerns

 The stock rose as high as $24.48 in the afternoon, briefly valuing the company at about $4.7 billion.
 It closed at $20.24, up $3.24, at 4 p.m. in trading on the Nasdaq Stock Exchange.

-That surge caught some investors off-guard because of its well-known susceptibility to unpredictable Chinese censorship and the uncertain outcome of intense domestic competition with the likes of Tencent Holdings Inc.
+That surge caught some investors off-guard because of its well-known susceptibility to unpredictable Chinese censorship and the uncertain outcome of intense domestic competition with the likes of Tencent Holdings Inc(0700.HK).

 The strong debut gave fellow Chinese Internet companies a lift.
-Parent Sina Corp rose more than 6 percent, video-streaming site Youku Tudou Inc was 3 percent higher, and social network RenRen gained 3 percent.
+Parent Sina Corp (SINA.O) rose more than 6 percent, video-streaming site Youku Tudou Inc YOKU.N was 3 percent higher, and social network RenRen (RENN.N) gained 3 percent.

 "One day, valuations will matter.
 Just not today."